abhiksark/detection-fusion/docs/STRATEGY_GUIDE.md

 # Ensemble Strategy Guide

 Comprehensive guide to choosing and configuring ensemble strategies for your object detection models.
-Now featuring **19 advanced strategies** for every use case.
+Featuring **16 ensemble strategies** for every use case.

+**Author:** Abhik Sarkar

 ## 🎯 Strategy Selection Guide